lj020326/ansible-datacenter/README.md

 ## Linux OS Platform Molecule Tests

 Testing of the linux OS bootstrap playbooks is performed by molecule with platforms defined in ['molecule.yml'](molecule/default/molecule.yml) and the ['converge.yml'](molecule/default/converge.yml).
-Molecule scenarios have been set up to include the overall platform provisioning/orchestration role converge playbook for [bootstrap-linux](./molecule/bootstrap-linux/converge.yml) as well as multiple key roles invoked within the `bootstrap-linux` orchestration role to allow/enable isolated/granular testing when and as needed.
+Molecule scenarios have been set up to include the overall platform provisioning/orchestration role converge playbook for [bootstrap_linux](./molecule/bootstrap_linux/converge.yml) as well as multiple key roles invoked within the `bootstrap_linux` orchestration role to allow/enable isolated/granular testing when and as needed.

 Further details on running molecule tests from this repo can be found in the 'Run molecule tests' section of the [molecule/README.md](tests/README.md).